Volodymyr7711/CovidApp/README.md

 # CovidApp

-I developed some test application about corovirus disease.
+I developed some test application about corovirus disease with onboarding feature.
 Here we can check some statistic, news and etc. Used UIKit framework.

 API: